ChetanTechnource/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--lock-ddl-per-table`

-Deprecated.
+Deprecated in Percona XtraBackup 8.0.
 Use the [`–lock-ddl`](#lock-ddl) option instead
 <!--26-1-24-->
 Lock DDL for each table before xtrabackup starts to copy it and until the backup is completed.

 ### lock-ddl-timeout